particledatagroup/hep-resources/README.md

 # Conference and seminars databases

 * [INSPIRE Conferences](https://inspirehep.net/conferences):
-    The database of more than 26,000 past, present, and future conferences, schools, and meetings relevant to high-energy physics and related fields is searchable by title, acronym, series, date and location.
+    The database of almost 30,000 past, present, and future conferences, schools, and meetings relevant to high-energy physics and related fields is searchable by title, acronym, series, date and location.
 Included are information about published proceedings, links to conference contributions in the INSPIRE HEP database, and links to the conference website when available.
 New conferences can be submitted from the entry page.

 * [INSPIRE Seminars](https://inspirehep.net/seminars)
-    Created to support the surge of online seminars during the COVID-19 pandemic, this database already contains more than 2,700 seminars in high-energy physics and related fields.
+    Created to support the surge of online seminars during the COVID-19 pandemic, this database already contains almost 3,000 seminars in high-energy physics and related fields.
 Seminars can be filtered by date, series and subject and exported to a calendar.
 Direct links to join the online seminar and external resources are included.
 All seminars are community-maintained and can be submitted from the entry page.

 * [researchseminars.org](https://researchseminars.org)
     A list of research seminars and conferences, organized by topic and seminars series or conference.